LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: I think the sentence "The second term was used previously in our previous study of the Bcl system" is misleading.
 I would rather write that all three changes were found together to work well for Bcl.
 Then you can write in a note that you did not change the LK parameters as was done in BCl.
 This way you will be precise and allow people that read the thesis to understand what is similar and different from previous work.
 ..
 LIOR: Added remark, hope its fine now.

 .. [*] The simulations in the Bcl-2 study included in addition a modification to the Lazaridis Karplus solvation term.
-This change that wasn't incorporated to our scheme due to a technical mistake that was discovered in a very late phase of the research.
+This change wasn't incorporated to our scheme due to a technical mistake that was discovered in a very late phase of the research.
 Therefore, the improvement in performance was due to the above 3 changes and the modification of the Lazaridis - Karplus solvation term.

+..

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are: